GoogleChrome/web.dev/src/site/content/en/blog/vitals-spa-faq/index.md

 limitations in the web platform), we are [actively working on closing those gaps](#what-is-google-doing-to-ensure-mpas-do-not-have-an-unfair-advantage-compared-to-spas).

-## FAQ
+## Frequently asked questions

 ### Do Core Web Vitals metrics include SPA route transitions?

 No. Each of the Core Web Vitals metrics is measured relative to the current, top-level page navigation.
-In other words, if a page dynamically loads new content and updates the URL of the page in the address bar, it will have no effect on how the Core Web Vitals metrics are measured.
+If a page dynamically loads new content and updates the URL of the page in the address bar, it will have no effect on how the Core Web Vitals metrics are measured.
 Metric values are not reset, and the URL associated with each metric measurement is the URL the user